9 Healthy Italian Recipes We’re Making on Repeat

 We could probably eat Italian every night of the week.
 Pizza, pasta, chicken parm — what’s not to love?
 Except maybe the way you feel after a cheesy, carb-heavy meal.
 That’s why we’ve found lighter versions of all your favorites.
-These healthy Italian recipes that deliver all the comfort and flavor you’d expect; plus, healthier swaps mean they’re often loaded with extra nutrition as well.
+These healthy Italian recipes deliver all the comfort and flavor you’d expect.
+Plus, healthier swaps mean they’re often loaded with extra nutrition as well.
 Buon appetito!

-This recipe from Show me the Yummy brings leans on broth and and Greek yogurt to bring the flavor and plenty of nutrition, without the overindulgence.
+This recipe from brings leans on broth and Greek yogurt to bring the flavor and plenty of nutrition, without overindulgence.
 We promise you won’t even miss the cream!
-Serve with your favorite pasta—gluten-free, plant-based or conventional.
+Serve with your favorite pasta — gluten-free, plant-based, or conventional.

 Sometimes, you just need a bowl of meatballs.
 Make these leaner turkey meatballs that still pack plenty of protein into a healthier meatball sub, serve them with spaghetti squash or regular spaghetti, or just eat them as is.
 A green salad to go with is always a good idea.

 3. Best Vegan Lasagna

 If you’re following a vegan diet, or just trying to eat more plant-based foods, this vegan lasagna is for you.
 It uses tofu in place of ricotta, vegan shredded cheese, and an easy homemade cheese sauce to deliver the ooey-gooey part you love.
 This recipe calls for vegan ground beef, but you could just as easily load it up with your favorite vegetables.

 Try the recipe from Sweet Simple Vegan.

 4. Easy Healthy Chicken Piccata